 For chemical industries, the industrial equipment can be classified as plastics equipment, laboratory and analytical equipment, warehouse equipment, transportation equipment, processing equipment, warehouse equipment, MRO equipment, packaging equipment, medical devices, and plant utilities.
 Food and beverage companies may consider various kinds of equipment, such as blanchers, can closers, breaders, boilers, choppers, chillers, cookers, coolers, dicers, dryers, extruders, fryers, filters, kettles, mixers, ovens, pelletizers, refrigeration equipment, pumps, shredders, tenderizers, smoke houses, washers, wrappers, and water treatment equipment.
 Several of these devices are electronic equipment that are essential for various functions, such as the control of processes.

 Renting Or Leasing Industrial Equipment

 For heavy equipment, agricultural equipment and others that require huge capital outlays, the leasing or rental of equipment may be preferable.
-These can be classified into various categories, such as materials handling equipment, forestry equipment, logging equipment, vehicles, generators, lighting equipment, welding equipment, water equipment, pumping machinery, earth-moving equipment, drilling equipment, compaction equipment, air equipment, and construction equipment.
+These can be classified into various categories, such as materials handling equipment, forestry equipment, logging equipment, vehicles, generators, lighting equipment, outdoor speakers, welding equipment, water equipment, pumping machinery, earth-moving equipment, drilling equipment, compaction equipment, air equipment, and construction equipment.